Jumpotaku/Light-Web/README.md

 This project is open source.

-- You can view and modify the source code freely
+- You can freely view and modify the source code
-- Free to use for personal, learning, and modification purposes
+- Free for personal, learning, and modification use
 - Pull requests and issues are welcome

 ---